RapTho/telegramBot/.ignoreImages/README.md

-This are just images/GIFs for the other README.md files
+Here are just images/GIFs for the other README.md files